Guaranteer/VidSTG-Dataset/README.md

 ### Citing Our Paper

-If you find this dataset useful in your research, please consider citing:
+If you find this dataset useful in your research, please consider citing our paper and the original paper about the VidOR dataset:

     @inproceedings{zhang2020does,
         title={Where Does It Exist: Spatio-Temporal Video Grounding for Multi-Form Sentences},